-But the rewards have been great.
-Our kids have learned how to play together on a team, how to keep a commitment by showing up on time, being there for every practice and every game, and how to win and lose with integrity.
-They’ve had excellent role models in coaches and other parent volunteers, and because many are coming from different area co-ops and groups, their circle of friends has grown as well.
+However, the benefits have been substantial.
+Our children have gained the ability to work together as part of a team, how to honor a commitment by keeping their word and appearing on time for every practice and game, and how to maintain their dignity regardless of the outcome of a contest.
+They have been provided with excellent role models in the form of coaches and other parent volunteers, and because many of them are coming from various area co-ops and groups, their social network has also expanded significantly.

-All of our kids have played basketball with the Mighty Oaks for several years now, and it’s been such a joy to see them develop skills and abilities and the sheer love of the game.
-Our youngest is starting his third year in the soccer program as well, and loving it.
+All of our children have participated in basketball with the Mighty Oaks for a number of years, and it has been such a pleasure to observe their growth in terms of both their skills and their capabilities as well as their pure love of the game.
+Our youngest child is also beginning his third year in the soccer program, and he couldn’t be more excited about it.

 We don’t like to admit that homeschooling has any drawbacks, but let’s face facts here and be open and forthright.
 One disadvantage of homeschooling is that it does not always provide children with the opportunity to collaborate with their peers to achieve a common objective.
 Participating in homeschool athletics therefore provides the solution that we and others like us have been looking for all along.